 - Differential diagnosis: pseudoexophthalmos

-- This is a self-limiting disease, but intervention may be necessary because of severe symptoms or risk of complications.
+- Usually a self-limiting disease, but intervention may be necessary because of severe symptoms or risk of complications.

 Orbital and preseptal cellulitis